partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 ## Summary

 This RFC purposes the semantics for PartiQL core window clause and PartiQL syntactic sugar for using the SQL window function syntax.
-In this RFC, we first introduce a data model to express SQL’s windowed table in nested data format, then we define a PartiQL Core `WINDOWED` clause that incorporates the nested data into the produced binding tuples.
+In this RFC, we introduce a PartiQL Core `WINDOWED` clause as a function that accepts a bag of binding tuples as input and uses a nested data-model — to express SQL's windowed table — to produce a bag of binding tuples as it's output.
 Next, we demonstrate how to perform operations over the produced binding tuple.
 Finally, we show that PartiQL’s window function semantic is backward compatible to SQL.